 As mentioned, most states don’t put a cap on how much medical benefits you’re entitled to.
+You can claim reimbursement for emergency treatments, medical supplies, rehabilitative treatments, and the like.
 So the amount of medical benefits you can receive depends on the nature and extent of your disability.
 Injured workers who need complicated surgeries obviously get higher medical benefits than those who only require a few stitches.

 VICTOR MALCA LAW – A TRUSTED NAME IN FLORIDA

 Victor Malca P.A. has over 27 years of litigation experience in Workers Compensation and Social Security Disability lawsuits.
 His experience and continued success in fighting for his clients puts among the most trusted workers’ compensation lawyers in Florida.
 Our area of expertise is in representing injured workers on compensation benefit cases and disabled individuals claim social security disability benefits.